MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/manage-updates-new-outlook-windows.md

 ## Updates to the new Outlook for Windows

 The new Outlook for Windows app updates automatically, with new build updates shipping weekly.
-Unlike the classic version, though, features are not delivered via build updates.
+Unlike the classic version, though, features aren't delivered via build updates.
 The native component updates ensure that the app continues to work with the service, and updates are delivered automatically.

-To ensure reliable delivery of updates, administrators will need to allow access to the Microsoft 365 CDN on the *.office.net domain.
+To ensure reliable delivery of updates, administrators need to allow access to the Microsoft 365 CDN on the *.office.net domain.
 [Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).

 ## Service-delivered features